Fiserv/specifications-portal/docs/introduction/overview.md

-## Overview Of Specifications Portal.
+## Overview Of Specifications Portal

-## Welcome to Specifications Portal!Test12
+## Welcome to Specifications Portal!

 The First Data Specifications Web site helps you find specifications documents to support First Data merchant customers.